lanewells/u1_JS_calculator_lab/README.md

 2. When the user clicks a button, how are you going to get which number or operation they clicked?
 When they click a certain button, what code are you going to have to run?

 3. Try not to use a separate event handler for each button.
-With `$(event.currentTarget)` you could use just one event handler for the numbers by grabbing the text from the clicked element.
+What could you use for the numbers to by grab the value from the clicked element?

 ## More